The word blog originated from “web log”. The boring Oxford Dictionary-ish definition of a blog reads:

 Your blog is the newspaper, magazine, radio station and TV show of your business.

 You have a blog?
 Congratulations, you now have a media publishing company.
 Use it well!
+Here are 14 of the best to use as inspiration.

 Image Courtesy Wikipedia Commons